-Purchase Habits account for all the repetitive purchases by a customer over a set period of time.
+- Purchase Habits account for all the repetitive purchases by a customer over a set period of time.

-Promotional Habits are all purchase behaviors that are triggered by offers or deals.
+- Promotional Habits are all purchase behaviors that are triggered by offers or deals.

-Low-margin Habits are purchases of products or services that serve to contribute very little profits for the businesses.
+- Low-margin Habits are purchases of products or services that serve to contribute very little profits for the businesses.

-Return Habits account for the tendency of the customers to return a product whether its due to dissatisfaction or just after use within the free-return window.
+- Return Habits account for the tendency of the customers to return a product whether it’s due to dissatisfaction or just after use within the free-return window.

-Can Purchase Drivers be Designed?
+Can Key Purchase Drivers be Designed?